 Who does it affect?

-The LEZ applies to lorries, buses and coaches, whether operated by a company or an individual.
+The LEZ applies to lorries, buses, coaches, many vans, motor homes, and some 4x4s and pick-up trucks.
+The charge applies whether the vehicle is operated by a company or an individual.
 It does not apply to cars or motorbikes.
-Historic vehicles and those mostly used off-road (such as farm machinery or construction vehicles) are exempt.
+Historic vehicles and those mostly used off-road (such as farm machinery and some construction vehicles) are exempt.

-Over time, the regulations become more strict.
-Vehicles that meet or exceed the LEZ standard are exempt from the charge.
-This table shows the proposed limits, correct at February 2008.
+Vehicles that meet or exceed the emissions standard are exempt from the charge, while those that do not meet it must pay.
+This table shows the proposed limits, correct at November 2014.

 Where and when does it operate?